abinit/abinit/doc/tutorial/tdepes.md

 The electron-phonon matrix elements are produced because of [[ieig2rf]]3=5 , this option generating the needed netCDF files tdepes_1o_DS3_EIGR2D.nc and tdepes_1o_DS3_GKK.nc .

-We will use [[tests/tutorespfn/Input/tdepes_1.files]] to execute abinit.
+We will use [[tests/tutorespfn/Input/tdepes_1.files]], with minor modifications -see below-, to execute abinit.

 {% dialog tests/tutorespfn/Input/tdepes_1.files %}

-In order to run abinit, we suggest that you create a working directory as subdirectory of ~abinit/tests/tutorespfn/Input, then copy/modify the relevant files.
+In order to run abinit, we suggest that you create a working directory, why not call it `Work`, as subdirectory of ~abinit/tests/tutorespfn/Input, then copy/modify the relevant files.
 Explicitly:

     cd ~abinit/tests/tutorespfn/Input